inspyration/xbus.broker/doc/source/recipient_api.rst

 Required.

-Called to determine whether the node supports the "data clearing" feature; and if it does, to get more information about that process.
+Called to determine whether the recipient supports the "data clearing" feature;
+and if it does, to get more information about that process.

 Parameters: None.